Hyrrokkin User Guide

 t.load_zip(f)

 A utility function is also provided to export a topology to YAML format.
-Note that the exported YAML file contains node and configuration properties but does not contain node and configuration data.
+Note that the exported YAML file contains node and configuration properties and contains paths to files containing any data stored by each node and configuration.

 from hyrrokkin.api.topology import Topology